RoyaHe/DAG_RC/README.md

 ## Reproduce the Results
 To reproduce the result of Q2B+RC(Comm) on NELL-DAG Hard, please run the following command ` `

+To reproduce the result of Q2B+RC(Comm+Distr) on NELL-DAG Hard, please run the following command ` `

+To reproduce the result of Q2B+RC(Comm+Distr+Mono) on NELL-DAG Hard, please run the following command ` `

+To reproduce the result of BetaE+RC(Comm) on NELL-DAG Easy, please run the following command ` `

+To reproduce the result of BetaE+RC(Comm+Distr) on NELL-DAG Easy, please run the following command ` `

+To reproduce the result of BetaE+RC(Comm+Distr+Mono) on NELL-DAG Easy, please run the following command ` `

+To reproduce the result of ConE+RC(Comm) on NELL-DAG Hard, please run the following command ` `

+To reproduce the result of ConE+RC(Comm+Distr) on NELL-DAG Hard, please run the following command ` `

+To reproduce the result of ConE+RC(Comm+Distr+Mono) on NELL-DAG Hard, please run the following command ` `

+To reproduce the result of Q2B+RC(Comm) on NELL-DAG Easy, please run the following command ` `

+To reproduce the result of Q2B+RC(Comm) on NELL-DAG Easy, please run the following command ` `

+To reproduce the result of Q2B+RC(Comm) on NELL-DAG Easy, please run the following command ` `

+To reproduce the result of Q2B+RC(Comm) on NELL-DAG Hard, please run the following command ` `

+To reproduce the result of Q2B+RC(Comm) on NELL-DAG Hard, please run the following command ` `

+To reproduce the result of Q2B+RC(Comm) on NELL-DAG Hard, please run the following command ` `

+To reproduce the result of Q2B+RC(Comm) on NELL-DAG Easy, please run the following command ` `

+To reproduce the result of Q2B+RC(Comm) on NELL-DAG Easy, please run the following command ` `

+To reproduce the result of Q2B+RC(Comm) on NELL-DAG Easy, please run the following command ` `

+To reproduce the result of Q2B+RC(Comm) on NELL-DAG Hard, please run the following command ` `

+To reproduce the result of Q2B+RC(Comm) on NELL-DAG Hard, please run the following command ` `

+To reproduce the result of Q2B+RC(Comm) on NELL-DAG Hard, please run the following command ` `

+To reproduce the result of Q2B+RC(Comm) on NELL-DAG Easy, please run the following command ` `

+To reproduce the result of Q2B+RC(Comm) on NELL-DAG Easy, please run the following command ` `

+To reproduce the result of Q2B+RC(Comm) on NELL-DAG Easy, please run the following command ` `

+To reproduce the result of Q2B+RC(Comm) on NELL-DAG Hard, please run the following command ` `

+To reproduce the result of Q2B+RC(Comm) on NELL-DAG Hard, please run the following command ` `

 To reproduce the result of Q2B+RC(Comm) on NELL-DAG Hard, please run the following command ` `

 In our work, we have obtained evaluation results of the following models on NELL-DAG/FB15k-237-DAG/FB15k-DAG datasets under both easy and hard modes:
 - Q2B+RC(Comm)/RC(Comm+Distr)/RC(Comm+Distr+Mono)